 Comprehensive Evaluations – Raise Foundation’s programs work, and they make a significant impact on the lives of everyone involved.
 We conduct evaluation surveys at the commencement and the conclusion of each of our programs, thereby gauging improvement in the following areas of a mentee’s life:

-R esilience and coping strategies Statistically significant improvement
+R esilience and relationships Statistically significant improvement

 In addition to the above mentee-reported results for our programs, 100% of our schools requested the mentoring program return the following year and 100% of our schools reported an improvement in participating students’ confidence, resilience and relationships with friends.
 96% of our schools also reported an improvement in students’ relationships with their teachers and, in space of a single year, 58% and 50% of schools reported an improvement in student attendance and grades.